naldwin/recipe-app/README.md

 For request functions to supabase, I used ChatGPT to help me understand the syntax, and then I implemented the logic later on.

+Note:
+The table column requirements are
+- id
+- title
+- ingredients[]
+- instructions
+- updatedAt
+So favorite recipes and theme were saved through local storage.

 ---

 ## 2. Tools & Libraries